UCF Logo (University of Central Florida Logo)

 UCF Emblem

-The academic and sports identities of the university do not coincide at all.
+The university’s academic and sports identities do not coincide at all.
 The only thing they have in common is the golden color.
-The logo of the university teams also lacks the text part, which is the basis for the university-wide symbols.
+The university teams’ logos also lack the text element, which is the basis for the university-wide symbols.

 UCF Symbol

-UCF’s main typeface is Gotham and Chronicle.
-The varsity palette consists of black and Hex FF C904 metallic gold.
+UCF’s main typefaces are Gotham and Chronicle.
+The varsity palette consists of black and metallic gold, with a hex code of #FFC904.